zeph1997/FlappyBirdPrac/README.md

 # Practice_FlappyBird
- My go at trying to make a Flappy Bird Application
+ My go at trying to make a Flappy Bird Application.
+Tutorial "The Complete Android Developer Course" by Rob Percival.